 High Desert and the Acton-Agua Dulce Unified School District promote the Medal of Honor Program.
 All High Desert students are encouraged to make ethical choices based on the Medal of Honor Program and the Core Values of the District.
-The core values of the District are: Excellence, Integrity, Courage and Respect.
+The core values of the program are: Commitment, Sacrifice, Citizenship, Patriotism, Courage and Integrity.